-The online application for universities opens in July 2017—with two application periods to account for different school schedules throughout the world.
-The application periods will be announced later in the year.
+The application for universities opens every year in July and runs until early October—with two application periods to account for different school schedules throughout the world.

 In each application period, ten places are reserved for universities that have not yet participated in the Competition.
 Should places for universities applying for the first time not be filled, the remaining places will be offered to returning universities.
-Universities that have not participated during the two last Competitions (2016 and 2017) will be considered as not having previously participated.
+Universities that have not participated in the last two Competitions (2018 and 2017) will be considered as not having previously participated.

 The registration fee per team is calculated according to the number of team members.